W3rni0/NahamCon_CTF_2020/readme.md

 **flag{jtr_found_the_keys_to_kingdom}**

-**Solution:** With the challenge we get a file with an unknown format, we can use the file command to see that the file is a keepass database:
+**Solution:** With the challenge we get a file with an unknown format, we can use the file command to see that the file is a KeePass database:

 ![](assets//images//easy_keesy.png)

-this type of files are databases used to keep passwords on the computer, there are many password manager to view this kind of files but I used KeeWeb for this challenge mostly because it is a web tool, if we try to open the file we can quickly notice that we don't have the password for it, furthermore there aren't any mentions of the password in the file or in the description of the challenge, so it seems we need to bruteforce the password.\
+This type of files are databases used to keep passwords on the computer 'safely', there are many password manager to view this kind of files but I used KeeWeb for this challenge mostly because it is a web tool, if we try to open the file with it we can quickly notice that we don't have the password for doing that, furthermore there aren't any mentions of a password in the file or in the description of the challenge, so it seems we need to bruteforce for the password.\
+Passwords are commonly saved as hashes, hashes are data created using cryptographic hash functions which are one way functions (easy to find an hash for a password, hard to find a password for the hash) who are also able to return a value with a fixed length to any file with any size, a simple example for an hash function is the algorithm shown in december with the slight modefication that only the last block of the cipher is returned, hashes are great because it is easy to validate a value using them as you can just as hash the value using the hash function and compare the hashes, but, it is hard to get the value from an hash.\
+In the case of a KeePass database file, the password for the database, which is called a master password, is saved as an hash in the file in order for a password manager to verify it, this is not a smart idea to save the password locally like that but it's good for us.\
-To crack the password I used a dictionary called rockyou.txt which lists common password and used John the Ripper, a tool for cracking passwords (hashes) quickly, I first converted the file to something john can use and then used rockyou.txt to crack the password by doing following commands:
+To find the password I used a dictionary attack, this type of attack uses a known database in order to find the right data, in the case of password cracking we use a database of passwords, preferably ordered by most frequently used to least frequently used, we will hash each password and compare it to the hash we have until we'll find a password with the same one, this does not guarantee that we found the correct password but most probably it will find the correct one (this is caused by the birthday paradox, I linked a site which explains it in the resources), the dictionary I used is called rockyou.txt which lists common passwords. for executing the attack I used John the Ripper, a great tool for cracking hashes using a dictionary, I first converted the file to something john can use and then used john with rockyou.txt to crack the password by executing the following commands:

 ```bash
 keepass2john easy_keesy > kp
 john --wordlist=/usr/share/wordlists/rockyou.txt -format:keepass kp
 ```
-and by doing so we get that the password for the file is monkeys, if we try using it in KeeWeb we are given access to the database and we get our flag:
+by doing that we get that the password for the file is monkeys, if we try using it in KeeWeb we are given access to the database and we get the flag:

 ![](assets//images//easy_keesy_1.png)